Start your morning off right with a stack of small batch Chocolate Chip Pancakes For Two made from scratch with cinnamon and clove.

 • Sugar: Adds a bit of sweetness to your batter.

-• Baking powder: The key to making fluffy chocolate chip pancakes.
+• Baking powder: The key to making fluffy homemade pancakes.
 It may seem like a lot, but trust the recipe.

 • Salt: Makes sure your pancakes aren’t bland.

-• Egg: Uses 1 whole egg despite being small batch pancakes.
+• Egg: Uses 1 whole egg despite being small batch pancakes so you’re not messing with yolks or whites.

 • Milk: Whole milk is best because the extra fat ensures the pancakes stay moist.